SandaWanga/inventory.py/README.md

     which is the shoes that need to be re-stocked.
 Ask the user if they want to add this quantity of shoes and then update it.
     This quantity should be updated on the file for this shoe.
 '''

-'''Define the lowest quantity that will display the lowest quantity from the text file, Set an empty list Append the value the list, and print on the console using min to get the minimum value Ask the user if they want to update the shoe quantity and update the new quantity  '''
+'''   Define the lowest quantity that will display the lowest quantity from the text file,
+      Set an empty list Append the value the list, and print on the console using min to get the minimum value Ask the user if they want to update the shoe quantity and update the new quantity
+ '''

 def restock():